CJO100293/sqlalchemy-challenge/README.md

 - Some of the basis for the code used in the "Using the most active station id, query the last 12 months of temperature observation data for this station and plot the results as a histogram" section was found with https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html as well as with some help from Steve Bennett.

 ### **Part 2:**
-- the code used with the flask escape function used in the "Homepage Route Section" was found from https://tedboy.github.io/flask/generated/flask.escape.html.
+- The code used with the flask escape function used in the "Homepage Route Section" was found from https://tedboy.github.io/flask/generated/flask.escape.html.
 - https://stackoverflow.com/questions/53460391/passing-a-date-as-a-url-parameter-to-a-flask-route and https://stackoverflow.com/questions/12070193/why-does-trying-to-use-datetime-strptime-result-in-module-object-has-no-at were both used to help with the code used in the "Adding error exceptions" portion of the "Start Route Section" section.
+- The basis for the code used in the "Querying list of min, avg, max of temperature from a start date onward" portion of the "Start/End Route Section" section was worked out with the help of askbcs.